 Anyway, the Huacachina lagoon is an oasis five kilometers west of Ica.
 The green-colored waters arose due to the outcrop of underground currents.
-Around the lagoon is lush vegetation of palm trees, eucalyptus, and a carob tree species.
+Around the lagoon is lush vegetation of palm trees, eucalyptus, and carob tree species.

-Initially, the mild, warm climate prevailing throughout the year and the healing property of the water, formerly rich in sulfur and salts transformed Huacachina in one of the most important and exclusive resorts in the 1960s.
+Initially, the mild, warm climate prevailing throughout the year and the healing property of the water, formerly rich in sulfur and salts transformed Huacachina into one of the most important and exclusive resorts in the 1960s.

 Today, however, Huacachina caters mainly to the younger backpacker crowd who enjoys rolling in the sand of the surrounding dunes.